-TECHNICAL InDesign ARTWORK before design
+TECHNICAL InDesign for perfect print design layout

-This Artworker enjoys the technical pre set up, adding the foundations of an InDesign document.
+This Artworker enjoys the technical pre setup, adding the foundations of an InDesign document.
 Print ready, master pages for folios, adding text to brand, styles for TOC and images, table, footnotes, index and icons.
 Ready for the designer to add the creative magic.
 By adding the technical bits first this leaves time for those last minute amends before print.

 Microsoft Word can be tamed!